How Our Hydroponics Program Works

 A Green Our Planet Hydroponic Coordinator will provide three, hour-long training workshops to teachers and students at each school so that they can learn to set up and maintain their hydroponic systems.
 The Hydroponic Coordinator will also assist with solving any issues a school may have with its system.
 The coordinator will provide additional mentoring for schools participating in the hydroponic gardening program as needed.

-K-5 STEAM hydroponic Curriculum
+K-5 STEM hydroponic Curriculum

 A hydroponic manual including basic hydroponic operating information, answers to many frequently asked questions, and links to a variety of helpful resources.